wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

     (2) Every person commits an offence who, wilfully and without lawful excuse, disobeys any order or direction of a Tribunal made or given in the course of its proceedings.

-    (3) Every person who commits an offence against this section is liable on conviction on indictment to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000\.
+    (3) Every person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000\.

-    Compare: 1908 No 89 [s 56O][116]; 1990 No 44 s 3
+    Compare: 1908 No 89 [s 56O][118]; 1990 No 44 s 3

+    Section 40(3): amended, on 1 July 2013, by [section 413][93] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 5
 Forfeiture of proceeds of Tribunal offences